 There is one practice in this semester, on the 14th week, it is obligatory for every student.
 Those students, who don't attend the practice, can't get signature for the semester.
-Practices are not obligatory for repeaters (if they did it previously).
+Practices are not obligatory for repeaters (if they have got signature previously).

-The final "A", "B" and "C"exams are written exams.
+The final "A", "B" and "C" exams are written exams.
 On the exam 100 points can be collected by 40 test questions from the material of the Pharmaceutical Biochemistry lectures.
 Bonus points collected by the control tests during the semester will be added to this result.

 60 % (60 points) is needed to get a passing mark, and the grade increases with every 10 points: 60-67.5 pass; 70-77.5 satisfactory; 80-87.5 good; 90-110 excellent).
 If a student fails the written "C" exam, department provides him/her a chance to prove his/her knowledge in an oral exam, in front of an examination committee.
+There is no topic list for the oral questions, students can be asked from any part of the material of the lectures and of the lecture slides (lecture slides can be downloaded from the elearning.med.unideb.hu website of the department.
 If the student passes this oral exam, he/she will be given a grade 2 (pass).
 The department will provide one examination date per week during the exam period.
-Improvement exam:

-One improvement exam can be taken during the exam period.
+Improvement exam: One improvement exam can be taken during the exam period.
 We always count the better grade of the taken exams.

-Please follow the announcements of the department on the announcement table (LSB downstairs), and on the homepage of the Department (http://bmbi.med.unideb.hu).
-Lecture slides can be downloaded from the elearning site of the Department (https://elearning.med.unideb.hu)
+Please follow the announcements of the department on the announcement table (LSB downstairs, 1st corridor), and on the website (http://bmbi.med.unideb.hu).